Characterising your waste

 - solid and liquid - use only for waste movements involving small quantities of waste (some solid, some liquid), typically arising from laboratory clean-outs and household chemical collections.

 Waste classification.
-Waste in SA is classified in accordance with the Environmental Guidelines: Assessment, Classification and Management of Liquid and Non-Liquid Waste.
-The waste guidelines provide detailed information about waste classifications.
+Waste in SA is classified in accordance with the Current waste criteria.
+The waste guideline provide detailed information about waste classifications.
 If in doubt, you should contact a specialist waste company for assistance.

 Waste code.
 Waste codes reflect either the contaminants (eg D220 for lead) or source (eg F100 for printing waste) of the waste.
 The waste codes used in SA are from the Controlled Waste National Environment Protection Measure.